Best Keyboard Piano

 The RockJam 61-Key Keyboard is a great choice for beginners as it includes all the accessories you need to start playing right out of the box for under $120.
 It comes with a seat, headphones, and an app to teach you how to play.

-Although the keys are not weighted, they are full size, and the keyboard includes a pitch bend switch to adjust the sound of the notes as you play.
+Although the keys are not weighted, they are full size, and this best keyboard piano includes a pitch bend switch to adjust the sound of the notes as you play.
 The kit also includes stickers to place on the keys to mark notes while you are trying to learn.

 This digital piano includes an aux and USB input that allow you to play along to the songs of your choice, or you can choose from the 40 demo songs, or 200 rhythms.
 If you want to play along with different sounds, decide from up to 200 voices, and use the built-in record and playback feature to add your own twist on any song.